kshah11-org/phonetic-alphabet-kata/NOTES.md

 ✅ Write test for word 'Wow!'
 ✅ Write functionality for sentence 'I will' translation ✅ Write test for word 'I will'

-- Write functionality for sentence 'If, you can read?' translation
-- Write test for word 'If, you can read?'
+✅ Write test for word 'If, you can read?'